Woongsik/pure-html/Woong.md

 # Moi
   Hi, I am Woong from South Korea and nice to meet you!
-  I have worked as a Frontend developer for last 4 years and like to develop something with Javascript.
+  I have worked as a Frontend developer for few years and like to develop something with Javascript.

   I will have fun and enjoy the course with new skills boost :satisfied: